lkaising/pdf_measure_tool/README.md

 ## Limitations

-- Assumes PDF drawings are to scale (or requires manual calibration)
+- Calibration assumes PDF drawings are to scale (based on page dimensions)
 - No automatic detection of features (all manual clicking)
 - Requires matplotlib GUI backend (may need configuration on some systems)